dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 To access the camera with the API [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), HTTPS is required.

-**Note**: If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via file:/// and http://localhost.
+**Note**: If you use Chrome or Firefox, you might not get the error because these two browsers allow camera access via `file:///` and `http://localhost`.

-To make sure your web application can access the camera, please configure your web server to support HTTPS.
-The following links may help.
+To make sure your web application can access the camera and resolve this error, please configure your web server to support HTTPS.
+The following links may help depending on the server framework:

 - NGINX: [Configuring HTTPS servers](https://nginx.org/en/docs/http/configuring_https_servers.html)
 - IIS: [Create a Self Signed Certificate in IIS](https://aboutssl.org/how-to-create-a-self-signed-certificate-in-iis/)